-USDA loans are low-interest mortgages with zero down payments designed for low-income Americans, who don’t have good enough credit to qualify for traditional mortgages.
+USDA loans are low-interest mortgages with zero down payments designed for low-income Americans who don’t have good enough credit to qualify for traditional mortgages.
 You must use a USDA loan to buy a home in a designated area that covers several rural and suburban locations.
 We’ll explain everything you need to know about USDA loans and how to qualify for one.
+If you want hands-on assistance as you navigate USDA loans, consider finding a financial advisor in your area.

 How Does a USDA Loan Work?